Frédéric Oudéa

-Frédéric Oudéa (born 3 July 1963) is a French businessmann who served as CEO of Société Générale and as president of the European Banking Federation.
+Frédéric Oudéa (born 3 July 1963) is a French businessman who was CEO of Société Générale, and is president of the European Banking Federation.

 Early life

 Oudéa grew up in Paris.
 His father Paul was a medical professor who died when Frederic was 13.
 After this, Oudéa reportedly took care of his two younger brothers.
-Though he originally planned to be a surgeon, as his fore-bearers were all doctors, he opted instead to attend the Lycee Louis-Le-Grand to study engineering.
+Though he originally planned to be a surgeon, as his forebears were doctors, he opted instead to attend the Lycee Louis-Le-Grand to study engineering.
 He then went to the École polytechnique, followed by the École nationale d'administration.
 During his stint there, he backpacked through Canada, Nepal, and Burma with Stéphane Richard.

 Career

 Career in the public sector

 After his education at École polytechnique and École nationale d'administration in France, Oudéa worked in the economic sector of the French civil service from 1987 until 1995.
 His roles during this period included Technical Adviser in the office of Nicolas Sarkozy, and Minister of Budget and Communication in 1993.
 He also worked in other government offices, including the audit department of the ministry of finance, the ministry of economy and finance, the budget ministry, and the cabinet of the ministry of treasury and communication.
 According to one report, the highlight of his career in the service was his time in 1993 with Sarkozy.